 The Emergency Resources Toolkit offers you the following types of services and resources:

-- Food and Nutrition - Resources for food pantries, enrollment in reduced-cost food programs and meal plans
+Food and Nutrition - Resources for food pantries, enrollment in reduced-cost food programs and meal plans.
+More resources available below.

 Use of the toolkit is free and confidential.
 Just enter your zip code, and you'll quickly find hundreds of social services in your area as well as university-provided resources.
-If you need help navigating the toolkit website, please contact the Dean of Students Office at 512-448-8408.
+If you need help navigating the toolkit website, please contact the Dean of Students Office at 512-448-8408 or view this helpful tutorial.